editor-rs/vscode-rust/README.md

 	"rust.rustsymPath": null, // Specifies path to Rustsym binary if it's not in PATH "rust.cargoPath": null, // Specifies path to Cargo binary if it's not in PATH "rust.cargoHomePath": null, // Path to Cargo home directory, mostly needed for racer.
 Needed only if using custom rust installation.
+	"rust.cargoEnv": null, // Specifies custom variables to set when running cargo.
+Useful for crates which use env vars in their build.rs (like openssl-sys).
 	"rust.formatOnSave": false, // Turn on/off autoformatting file on save (EXPERIMENTAL) "rust.checkOnSave": false, // Turn on/off `cargo check` project on save (EXPERIMENTAL) "rust.checkWith": "build", // Specifies the linter to use.
 (EXPERIMENTAL)